stuartlangridge/canute/README.md

 }
 ```

-There's no point in returning a million results because Canute will onyl display the top 8 or so anyway.
+There's no point in returning a million results because Canute will only display the top 8 or so anyway.

 If a result is chosen, the plugin is started as `pluginname --invoke unique-key-for-result`, at which point it should do whatever's sensible to display that result.